Q: Where is the Sweet Pea office?

 Q: Why do volunteers have to purchase their own admission?

 Sweet Pea’s mission is to promote and cultivate the arts.
 If a net gain is realized from a Festival it is given back to the community in the form of grants for the arts and art education, special projects, and park improvements.
 Due to increasing operational costs, Sweet Pea has not realized a net gain in the recent past.
-Unfortunately, giving free admission to hundreds of volunteers would be further detrimental to the ability for Sweet Pea to support the arts community.
+Unfortunately, giving free admission to every volunteer, regardless of time volunteered would be further detrimental to the ability for Sweet Pea to support the arts community.

 Q: Where is Jacobs Crossing?

-A: Jacobs Crossing is located at 424 E. Main on the south side of the street, across from the Rockford Coffee just down from the Corner of Main and Rouse.
-Look for the sweet pea windsocks at the lobby entrance.
+A: Jacobs Crossing is located at 424 E. Main on the south side of the street, across from the Rockford Coffee just down from the corner of Main and Rouse.
+Look for the sweet pea windsocks at the lobby entrance during Festival week.
 View map >

-Q: Where can I find information about the adult 5 and 10K runs?
+Q: Where can I find information about the Sweet Pea Run?

 Q: What do I need to do to have an arts & crafts booth?

 A: The Sweet Pea Arts and Crafts Show is a juried event.
-Artists submit pictures of their work to Sweet Pea, via an online application service, in early February.
+Artists submit pictures of their work to Sweet Pea, via an online application service, starting in early February.
+The application deadline is at the beginning of April.
 Jurors select the participants and artists are notified mid-April.
-The application deadline for 2013 was April 7th.
 If you are interested in participating in the future, please watch our website for details in late January each year.
 For more information see the application instructions.

 Q: Who runs the Sweet Pea Festival?